zcysxy/edav-garden/src/site/notes/D3 Bind Data.md

 # D3 Bind Data

 - `.data(data)` binds data to the selected elements
+    - `.data` only accepts an **array** of values; `.data(2)` will not bind the data
-    - if multiple elements are selected, `data` can be an array of values; then values will automatically match the elements
+    - if multiple elements are selected, ~~`data` can be an array of values~~; then values will automatically match the elements
     - `.data()` shows the data
+- `.datum(datum)` binds a datum to all the selected elements
+    - every selected element will get the same datum
+    - the datum can be a scalar `2`
+    - or it can be an array, then every selected element will get the same array

 Binding data to elements using d3 will not make explicit changes to the element: the data will not show up in the [[DOM\|DOM]].